 Online LearningIt is important that all students maintain active communication channels throughout the year.
 The primary communication channels to students in this course are as follows:

 MyUni: Students should regularly login to the MyUni website (http://myuni.adelaide.edu.au/) for important course-related announcements.
 Teaching materials and course documentation will also be posted on this site.

 Learning & Teaching Activities

-Learning & Teaching ModesThis course will be delivered as 4 hours lecture, 8 hours practical per week, split over 2 teaching days.
-The clinical case studies will be delivered through 2 x 1 hour tutorials per week.
+Learning & Teaching ModesThis course will be delivered as 4 hours lecture, 8 hours practical per week.
+The clinical case studies will be delivered through 2 x 1 hour tutorials every two weeks.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.A student enrolled in a 6 unit course, such as this, should expect to spend, on average 24 hours per week on the studies required.
 This includes both the formal contact time required to the course (e.g., lectures and practicals), as well as non-contact time (e.g., reading and revision).